Research Expertise and Interest

 Research Description

-An engineer by training, Prof. Justin Remais’ research uses statistical, mathematical, and computational approaches to study the impact of environmental change on the dynamics of infectious disease transmission.
+Justin Remais is Professor of Environmental Health Sciences in the School of Public Health, where he has served as the Chair of the Division of Environmental Health Sciences since 2017.
+An engineer by training, his research uses statistical, mathematical, and computational approaches to study the impact of environmental change on the dynamics of infectious disease transmission.
 He leads a cluster of studies examining the spread of West Nile virus, TB, leptospirosis, schistosomiasis, coccidioidomycosis, and enteric infections as they respond to rapid urbanization, industrialization, migration, changes in water resources, and a changing and more variable climate, among other factors.
 His research group has been continuously funded by NIH/NSF since 2006 to undertake collaborative research with partners in California, China, Ecuador, Senegal and elsewhere that address fundamental questions regarding how infectious diseases spread, and what can be done to interrupt their transmission.
 He has led (as PI or co-PI) >$17 million in extramural research projects since being appointed to the Berkeley faculty.
-He serves as Deputy Editor of PLoS Neglected Tropical Diseases and Academic Editor of PLoS Global Public Health.
+He has served on the editorial board of PLoS Neglected Tropical Diseases since 2008 (where he is now Deputy Editor), and Academic Editor of PLoS Global Public Health since the journal's launch in 2021.